mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 case for very obscure fields or areas of knowledge that a Traveller has had no chance to encounter.

 The specialities within the Science skill are:

 Life Sciences: The study of living things and life processes.

 45

 ###### Broad skills and specialities

-TRAVELLER

 Physical Sciences: The study of energy, forces and matter.

 Robotic Sciences: The study of organic and inorganic robotic systems.

 Social Sciences: The study of interactions between people and groups.

 Space Sciences: The study of astronomical phenomena and the interactions of bodies in space.

 The Science skill is then subdivided into the following specialities and sub-specialities.
 Descriptions of those listed as specialities in the Traveller Core Rulebook are not repeated here.

-Physical Science/Jumpspace Physics: The jumpspace physics sub-speciality deals with jump drives and associated phenomena, including theoretical research into other forms of faster-than- light travel and jumpspace phenomena not associated with interstellar travel.
+Physical Science/Jumpspace Physics: The jumpspace physics sub-speciality deals with jump drives and associated phenomena, including theoretical research into other forms of faster-than-light travel and jumpspace phenomena not associated with interstellar travel.

 MELEE

 The Melee skill has numerous specialisms.
 The unarmed speciality represents all-round close-quarters fighting ability.
 This might be a formally trained fighting